apernet/hysteria-website/docs/docs/getting-started/Client.md

 Assuming you have already downloaded the executable for your platform into a directory, say `hysteria-linux-amd64-avx`.
 Create a `config.yaml` file in the same directory.

+> **Note**: Some values may conflict with YAML syntax.
+For instance, IPv6 addresses with ports, such as `[2001:db8::1]:443`, can cause the configuration file to fail to parse.
+To work around such problems, simply enclose the value in `""` like this: `"[2001:db8::1]:443"`.

 **Be sure to replace the values according to your server's settings and your specific needs.**

 ```yaml